 How are cluster headaches treated?

-A two-pronged approach is necessary for treatment of cluster headaches: aborting an attack and preventing future attacks.
+A two-pronged approach is used for treatment of cluster headaches:

 Prednisone.
-A steroid medication that reduces inflammation and swelling.
+A steroid that reduces inflammation and swelling.

 Can cluster headaches be prevented?